Example Timings for Multiple Attractions

 We operate a Challenge 21 Policy.
 This means that staff are trained to ask for ID (licence or passport) for anyone who looks under the age of 21.
 Please don’t take offence, they’re only doing their job.
 We reserve the right to refuse entry or service to anyone who is intoxicated.
 This is for your safety and the safety of others.

 Please ensure that as soon as you have discovered you have lost personal property, this is reported to a member of staff.
 All staff will be wearing a badge.
 We do recover and keep lost and found property.
 If we locate your property, we shall inform you to arrange collection.
 Any items which have not been claimed for after a period of 14 days shall be disposed of.
 Management are not responsible for the loss or theft of personal property, however incurred.

-Only guide dogs and registered assistance dogs are permitted apart from on our specific dog friendly days 7th, 14th and 29th December.
+Only guide dogs and registered assistance dogs are permitted apart from on our specific dog friendly days 13th and 28th December and 1st January.
 If you have a friendly dog that is used to being around lots of people (and other dogs), you are free to bring your dog on these nights to the Illuminated Light Trail attraction only.
 Owners must be responsible for their dogs at all times, clean up after them and keep them on a short lead at all times.
 Dogs are not permitted on the ice and must not be left unaccompanied at any time.

 Where can I purchase a ticket?

 You can purchase tickets on this website (there is no facility to purchase a ticket onsite or via phone).
 All tickets are non-refundable.